Aswan Dam: Electricity production

 The dam powers twelve generators each rated at 175 MW, with a total of 2.1 GW.
 Power generation began in 1967.
-When the High Dam first reached peak output it produced around half of Egypt's production of electric power (about 15 percent by 1998), and it gave most Egyptian villages the use of electricity for the first time.
+When the High Dam first reached peak output in 1970, it produced around half of Egypt's production of electric power (about 15 percent by 1998), and it gave most Egyptian villages the use of electricity for the first time.
 The High Dam has also improved the efficiency and the extension of the Old Aswan Hydropower stations by regulating upstream flows.
+At the time of completion, it was the largest power station in Africa and the 6th largest hydroelectric power station in the world.